france-urbaine/passerelle/README.md

 $ bundle exec rubocop
 ```

-The test factories could also be linted:
+The factories used in tests may also be linted:

 ```shell
 $ bundle exec rails factory_bot:lint RAILS_ENV='test'
 ```

-Alternatively, you can use guard to perform these tasks on code changes:
+Alternatively, you can use guard to perform all these tasks on code changes:

 ```shell
 $ guard